solarseller.com alternative energy by John Drake Services, Inc. | home

 combination heater/stove.

-They are a nice, safe heater but I can not imagine cooking on
+They are a nice, gentle heater but I can not imagine cooking on

 one because of the low heat output.